szaza/tensorflow-java-examples-spring/README.md

 <img src="https://github.com/szaza/java-tensorflow-spring/blob/master/sample/object-detection-page.jpg" alt="TensorFlow Java API object detection page" title="TensorFlow Java API object detection page" width="600"/><br/>Step2: display the recognized objects

 #### Compile and run

+Preconditions:
+- Java JDK 1.8 or greater;
+- TensorFlow 1.6 or grater;
+- Git version control system;

+Strongly recommended to install:
+- nVidia CUDA Toolkit 8.0 or higher version;
+- nVidia cuDNN GPU accelerated deep learning framework;

+Download the frozen graph and the label file

 Before compiling the source code you have to place the frozen graph and the label file into the `./graph/` directory.
 Download one of my graphs from my [google drive](https://drive.google.com/drive/folders/1GfS1Yle7Xari1tRUEi2EDYedFteAOaoN).
 There are two graphs: tiny-yolo-voc.pb and yolo-voc.pb.
 The tiny-yolo.pb has a lower size, however it is less accurate than the yolo-voc.pb.

+Compile with Gradle

 Compile the code by typing `./gradlew clean build` in the terminal window.<br/>
 Run it with the command `./gradlew bootRun`